-Deshaun Watson accused of sexual assault amid new batch of civil lawsuits
+Deshaun Watson accused of sexual assault amid new batch of lawsuits

 In one of the suits filed Monday, a massage therapist accuses Watson of exposing himself and touching her with his penis during a massage session March 5 in Atlanta.
 Buzbee said Friday that Watson’s alleged inappropriate conduct had taken place as recently as this month, after Buzbee had been in contact last month with the general counsel of the agency that represents Watson.

-The Houston police said Friday they were not aware of any contact with Buzbee to that point.
+Houston police said Friday they were not aware of any contact with Buzbee to that point.
 Buzbee said he had been in contact with a police representative with whom he was familiar.

 Watson previously requested a trade by the Texans.
 Team officials have said they do not intend to comply with that trade request.